A fundamental dichotomy for definably complete expansions of ordered fields: Abstract

 \section{Abstract}

-An expansion of a definably complete field either defines a discrete subring, or the image of a definable discrete set under a definable map is nowhere dense.
+An expansion of a definably complete field either defines a discrete subring, or the image of every definable discrete set under every definable map is nowhere dense.
 As an application we show a definable version of Lebesgue’s differentiation theorem.